Grant Chu, MD, MS

 Dr. Grant Chu is currently an Assistant Clinical Professor at the David Geffen School of Medicine at UCLA and Associate Director of Education at the Center for East-West Medicine.
 He is ABIM Board Certified in Internal Medicine and a NCCAOM Diplomate of Oriental Medicine.
 Dr. Chu is also a fellow of the American College of Physicians.
 He sees patients at UCLA Santa Monica Medical Center, Redondo Beach Immediate Care, and the Center for East-West Medicine offices in Torrance and Santa Monica.

-Dr. Chu received his undergraduate and medical degree from Brown University and Master of Science in Acupuncture and Oriental Medicine from South Baylo University.
+Dr. Chu received his bachelor's and medical degree from Brown University, Master of Science in Acupuncture and Oriental Medicine from South Baylo University, and Master of Business Administration from the University of Illinois at Urbana-Champaign.
 He completed his internship and residency in internal medicine at UCLA, and Kennamer fellowship in general internal medicine at UCLA.

-Dr. Chu worked in primary care and urgent care medicine as affiliate staff at Hoag Hospital in Newport Beach.
+Dr. Chu practiced primary care and urgent care medicine as affiliate staff at Hoag Hospital in Newport Beach.
 Before that, he practiced hospital medicine and worked in cancer care at hospitals in Queensland and New South Wales in Australia.
 He has also held academic appointments at the University of California, Irvine and the University of Queensland.

 Dr Chu's professional interests include process and quality improvement, medical education, and applying technology in education and health care.
 His clinical interests include anxiety disorders, cancer-related fatigue, chemotherapy-related side effects, chronic fatigue syndrome, dysmenorrhea, fibromyalgia, headache disorders, insomnia, irritable bowel syndrome, menopausal symptoms, post-viral syndrome, and stress-related disorders.

 Medical Board Certification